tillo13/local_llama3_flask_chatbot/README.md

 # Ollama Image and Conversation Bot

-Ollama Image and Conversation Bot is an innovative application designed to generate image descriptions and engage in conversation through advanced AI models.
-Utilizing the Ollama platform, this bot leverages deep learning models for both image analysis and conversational AI.
-The application is structured across multiple Python files and directories to ensure seamless execution and maintainability.
+Ollama Image and Conversation Bot is an innovative application designed to generate image descriptions and engage in conversation through advanced AI models using a Flask web interface.
+Utilizing the Ollama platform, this bot leverages deep learning models for both image analysis and conversational AI, offering a seamless and interactive user experience.

 ## Directory Structure